borntofrappe/ticker/README.md

 For the settings page you also need to handle when the page is removed with the back button.
 Flutter provides `WillPopScope`.
 In the `onWillPop` retrieve and return the preference as in the button included in the page.

 With the updated value the scrolling function needs to check the boolean instead of always referring to shared preferences.

+### Home again

+From the settings page the idea is to create a new counter by pushing the `Home` widget on the settings page and then remove all existing routes.
+The feat is achieved with `Navigator.pushNamedAndRemoveUntil`, specifically with a predicate function which always returns `false`.

+Since the counter is supposed to be new initialize the home screen with a scroll value of zero.
+Moreover, if the instance of shared preferences describes that the user wants to remember the counter, override the value with the new number.